Nash multiplicities and resolution invariants

 \begin{Def} For a given arc $\varphi $ in $X$, we will write

 and similarly, we will denote

-\end{Def} Let us enunciate our main theorem now, and develop afterwards the tools used for the proof and some related results.
+\end{Def} Let us state our main theorem now, and develop afterwards the tools needed for the proof of this and some related results.
 Recall that $\mathrm{ord}_{\xi }\mathcal{G}_X^{(d)}$ is the first interesting coordinate of our resolution function (see section \ref{subsec:alg_res}).
-Theorem \ref{thm:main_order-rho} at the end of Section \ref{sec:proof} gives a relation between this invariant and the Nash multiplicity sequence.\\ \\ Along the following section, we will show that for $X$, $\xi \in X$ and $\varphi \in \mathcal{L}_{\xi }(X)$, we can attach a Rees algebra to the sequence of blow ups directed by $\varphi $.
+Theorem \ref{thm:main_order-rho} at the end of Section \ref{sec:proof} gives a relation between this invariant and the Nash multiplicity sequence.\\ \\ In the following section, we will show that for $X$, $\xi \in X$ and $\varphi \in \mathcal{L}_{\xi }(X)$, we can attach a Rees algebra to the sequence of blow ups directed by $\varphi $.
 From this algebra, we will define a new quantity, $r_{X,\varphi }$ (see Definition \ref{def:r}) which is a refinement of $\rho _{X,\varphi }$.
 In particular, $\rho _{X,\varphi }$ is obtained by taking the integral part of $r_{X,\varphi }$ (see \ref{thm:r_elim_amalgama}).
-With this notation, the following result holds: \begin{Thm} \textbf{(Main Theorem)} Let $X$ be a variety of dimension $d$.
+With this notation, the following result holds: \begin{Thm} \textbf{(Main Theorem)} Let $X$ be a $d$-dimensional variety defined over a field of characteristic zero $k$.
 Let $\xi $ be a point in $\mathrm{\underline{Max}\, mult}(X)$.
 Then,

 \end{Thm}